 Table 11.
-Distribution of Measure Score (RSMR) for the Claims-Only HWM Measure
+Distribution of RSMR

 2b4.3.
 What is your interpretation of the results in terms of demonstrating the ability to identify statistically significant and/or clinically/practically meaningful differences in performance across measured entities? (i.e., what do the results mean in terms of statistical and meaningful differences?)